 Wide bands of contiguous spectrum, which mean providers can achieve high throughput and faster speeds most efficiently, as opposed to trying to aggregate many small blocks of spectrum.
 This efficiency results in lower costs, which are passed onto consumers.
 Rysavy Research finds that with a 100 MHz radio channel, an operator can deliver peak throughput rates with 5G of 1 Gbps and average throughput rates of 100s of Mbps.

-\$39B
+\$190B

-Exclusive licenses encourage investment.
-Last year, providers invested a record \$39B in their networks because of the certainty provided by their spectrum holdings.
+Since 2018, the year 5G launched, providers invested \$190B in their networks because of the certainty provided by their spectrum holdings.